moh/PSC/README.md

 * Problem 1: javascript not reading every time the python print when there is a while true in python:
   * Solution : use "sys.stdout.flush()" after print in python
+* Problem 2: to connect to arduino in python, we should get the port name

+## Connecting to raspberry pi
+Connect via Ethernet cable using "VNC Viewer".
+Fixed IP Adress : 196.254.81.248
+Password : raspberrypsc

 ## Planning :